cms-opendata-processing-tasks/WorkflowUtils/README.md

 How to use:

-### 1. Create a symlink of the helper script to your working dir
+### 1. Add the path to this directory in PATH variable
-e.g. If you want to use the memory scan in repo FullSimulationArgoWorkflow:

 ```
-ln -s /path/to/WorkflowUtils/start_memory_scan.sh /path/to/FullSimulationArgoWorkflow/start_memory_scan.sh
-ln -s /path/to/WorkflowUtils/memory_plot.py /path/to/FullSimulationArgoWorkflow/memory_plot.py
+export PATH=$PATH:/path/to/WorkflowUtils
 ```

 ### 2. Check that you have the Kubernetes Metrics Server enabled